Essential Windows Event IDs for Every Administrator

 Authentication and Logon Events (High Priority)

-These events should be your first alerting priority as they directly indicate authentication issues or potential attacks.
+These incidents should be your top priority for alerting, as they clearly indicate possible attacks or authentication issues.

 Event IDCategoryWhat It Means